deniseyu/deniseyu.github.io/_posts/2015-06-14-ready-set-ruby.md

 end
 ```

 However, this is really horrible because we'd actually need four times as much code to test every attribute.
-We could meta-program some of the repetition away, but it purpose of the method may then become unclear.
+We could meta-program some of the repetition away, but the purpose of the method may then become unclear.
 The second problem is that a separate array is being set up inside the body of this method just to be manipulated.
-When this happens, it is usually a pretty good indication that there is a better, functional way to do this.
+When this happens, it is usually a pretty good indication that there is a better way to do this.

-5. **Functional programming FTW!** If you've ever used Excel to build a pivot table, this Ruby method will feel very familiar to you: Ruby has a neat method called `.transpose`, which, when called on an array of arrays, takes the first element of every array and creates a new array, takes the second elements into a new array, and so on.
+5) If you've ever used Excel to build a pivot table, this Ruby method will feel very familiar to you: Ruby has a neat method called `.transpose`, which, when called on an array of arrays, takes the first element of every array and creates a new array, takes the second elements into a new array, and so on.

 Before we do this, we actually need to replace the hashes with just the bits of information we're interested in comparing -- the values.
 Like so: